cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 Remote Task Hosting
 -------------------

-If a task declares a different platform to the one running the workflow, Cylc will use non-interactive ssh to execute the task using the :term:`job runner` and one of the hosts from the :term:`platform` definition (platforms are defined in ``global.cylc[platforms]``).
+If a task declares a different platform to the one where the scheduler is running, Cylc will use non-interactive SSH to submit the task job using the platform :term:`job runner` on one of the hosts that comprise the :term:`platform`.
+(platforms are defined in ``global.cylc[platforms]``).
+Workflow source files will be installed to the platform just before the first job is submitted there.

 For example: